chaudharydeepanshu/pick_or_save/README.md

 ## Word from creator

-**Hello👋, This package is comletely compatible with flutter and it also provides option to disable copying of file in cache when picking and provide Android Uri of picked file to work with which offer some real benifits such as getting original file metadata, filtering files before caching or caching them anytime later using Uri.**
+**Hello👋, This package is completely compatible with flutter and it also provides option to disable copying of file in cache when picking and provide Android Uri of picked file to work with which offer some real benifits such as getting original file metadata, filtering files before caching or caching them anytime later using Uri.**

 **Yes, without a doubt, giving a free 👍 or ⭐ will encourage me to keep working on this plugin.**